 Of course, I was miserable.
 But I didn’t know how to make a change.
 But seeing that video made me want to begin making changes.
 I started learning more about the food we eat.
 I was shocked to discover what really is in our food.
 And it was then that I made the decision to clean up my diet.

 I started this website, and then went and studied at the Institute for Integrative Nutrition to become a health coach.
+That was followed by becoming a stress management coach.
 I wanted to help others get well.
 But in the meantime, I was forgetting to make myself a priority and work on my own health.

 A defining period

-A few years ago, I had a couple of life changing events that really put things into perspective for me.
+In 2014, I had a couple of life-changing events that really put things into perspective for me.
 My mother, who had been diagnosed with uterine cancer in 2010, passed away.
 Two months later my husband and I separated and eventually divorced.
-The stress of these events took an even greater toll on my health, which honestly wasn’t great to begin with.
+The stress of these events took an even greater toll on my health, which honestly wasn’t the greatest, to begin with.

 Putting me first

-I began to put myself first and in doing that, in eating whole, real foods, in managing stress, in healing my gut, in getting off of the couch and in getting better sleep, I am healing.
-Now I feel called share what I’ve learned.
+I began to put myself first and in doing that, in eating whole, real foods, in managing stress, in healing my gut, in getting off of the couch, and in getting better sleep, I am healing.
+Now I feel called to share what I’ve learned.

 How I’ve changed what I do